4d/docs/docsPostProcessed/WebServer/templates.md

 In this case, it is advisable to **not use** tags such as `4DEVAL` or `4DSCRIPT`, which evaluate parameters, directly with this sort of data.

 In addition, according to the [principle of recursion](Tags/tags.md#recursive-processing), malicious code may itself include transformation tags.
 In this case, it is imperative to use the `4DTEXT` tag.
 Imagine, for example, a Web form field named "Name", where users must enter their name.
-This name is then displayed using a `` tag in the page.
-If text of the "\" type is inserted instead of the name, interpreting this tag will cause the application to be exited.
+This name is then displayed using a `<!--#4DHTML vName-->` tag in the page.
+If text of the "\<!--#4DEVAL QUIT 4D-->" type is inserted instead of the name, interpreting this tag will cause the application to be exited.
 To avoid this risk, you can just use the `4DTEXT` tag systematically in this case.
 Since this tag escapes the special HTML characters, any malicious recursive code that may have been inserted will not be reinterpreted.
 To refer to the previous example, the "Name" field will contain, in this case, "`&lt;!--#4DEVAL QUIT 4D--&gt;`" which will not be transformed.